syncfusion-content/javascript-docs/js/AngularJS.md

 </table>

-Two-way data binding has been demonstrated in the below code,
+Model binding has been demonstrated in the below code,

 {% highlight html %}